jmtrivial/rawdodendron/README.md

 <img src="./images/rhododendron.svg" width="200px" height="200px" alt="Rhododendron" align="right">

 An audio/image converter using a raw approach.
-A byte-to-byte conversion is provided between image file and audio files (in both directions), in order to misuse image and sound processing algorithms.
+A byte-to-byte translation is provided between image file and audio files (in both directions), in order to misuse image and sound processing algorithms.

 Using this tool before and after using a [Digital Audio Workstation](https://en.wikipedia.org/wiki/Digital_audio_workstation) (such as audacity, ardour or reaper) gives a way to apply audio filters on images.